 Because both proxyless gRPC applications and Envoy communicate with Traffic Director, your service mesh can include both deployment models.
-This enables you to satisfy the particular operational, performance, and feature needs of different applications and different development teams.
+Including both models enables you to satisfy the particular operational, performance, and feature needs of different applications and different development teams.

-If you already have a gRPC application with a sidecar configured by Traffic Director, you can transition to a proxyless gRPC application.
+If you already have a gRPC application with a sidecar proxy that Traffic Director configured, you can transition to a proxyless gRPC application.

 When a gRPC client is deployed with a sidecar proxy, it uses DNS to resolve the hostname that it is connecting to.
-Traffic is intercepted by the sidecar proxy to provide service mesh functionality.
+The sidecar proxy intercepts traffic to provide service mesh functionality.

 You can define whether a gRPC client uses the proxyless route or the sidecar

-route to communicate with a gRPC server by modifying the name resolution scheme
+proxy route to communicate with a gRPC server by modifying the name resolution

 xds name resolution scheme, while